 - Can materialize virtual graphs into RDF files

-Ontop is available under the Apache 2.0 license.
+Ontop is available under the Apache 2.0 (opens new window) license.

-All the documentation is licensed under the Creative Commons (Attribution) license.
+All the documentation is licensed under the Creative Commons (Attribution) (opens new window) license.

 You can find us on the following social platforms:

-If you use Ontop in your work, please cite the following SWJ article for the system description.
+If you use Ontop in your work, please cite one of the following articles describing the system.

 - Diego Calvanese, Benjamin Cogrel, Sarah Komla-Ebri, Roman Kontchakov, Davide Lanti, Martin Rezk, Mariano Rodriguez-Muro, and Guohui Xiao.
-Ontop: Answering SPARQL Queries over Relational Databases.
+Ontop: Answering SPARQL Queries over Relational Databases (opens new window).
 In: Semantic Web Journal 8.3 (2017), pp. 471–487.

 If you want to cite the techniques behind Ontop, check our publications.